|Nutritional Guidelines (per serving)|

 Blend tofu, soy sauce, and nutritional yeast in a food processor or blender until well-mixed.
 The mixture will be somewhat thick.
 Add green onions and potatoes and pour into a greased pie pan.

-Cook 45 to 50 minutes until top is firm and cooked all the way through.
+Bake 45 to 50 minutes until top is firm and cooked all the way through.

 While your frittata is still hot, sprinkle the top with cheese if desired.
 Allow the frittata to cool slightly before slicing and serving, as this will help it set and firm up a bit more.
 Enjoy!